Oregon Public Library’s $12.5M Transformation

 • Outcome: Campaign successfully completed

 • Recognition: Featured in American Libraries (Oct.
 2024) and Library Journal (Nov.
-2024)
+2024), 2023 Dane County Climate Champion, Daily Reporter Top Projects of 2023

 The Opportunity

-The Village of Oregon had outgrown its downtown library and lacked a viable path to expand in place.
-The community needed a larger, more flexible facility— one that could support modern programming, technology, and gathering spaces while reflecting the character and growth of the area.
+The community needed a larger, more flexible facility - one that could support modern programming, technology, and gathering spaces while reflecting the character and growth of the area.

 Our Approach